 The Early Days

 Back in 1988 and the second summer of love ushered in the Acid House revolution in music.
-I knew Carl Cox back then, he even DJ’d in our shop window ‘HIT” one Saturday, this was all before he was famous of course.
-But there were all sorts of people in Gardeners Street’s shops, pubs and cafe’s back then.
-Probably the best cowboy boot shop in the UK called R.Soles, which is now the Vegetarian Shoe shop and the Komedia ( as mentioned in another post) was the 50p walk-a-round indoor market.
+I knew Carl Cox back then, he even DJ’d in our shop window ‘HIT” on a Saturday.
+This was all before he was famous of course.
+But there were all sorts of people in Gardeners Street’s shops, pubs, and cafes back then.
+Probably the best cowboy boot shop in the UK called R.Soles, which is now the Vegetarian Shoe shop, and the Komedia ( as mentioned in another post) was the 50p walk-a-round indoor market.

 I don’t drink alcohol anymore so, don’t really get to partake in the crazy nights anymore, not than anyone else does with the pandemic either.

-I have always loved Gardner Street, along with Bond Street, its my favourite thoroughfare in Brighton.
+I have always loved Gardner Street, along with Bond Street, it’s my favorite thoroughfare in Brighton.
 I was itching to get a composition done.
-I too k the original with my phone to do some tests with photoshop and see what possibilities came out of it, then went back (as seems to be my modus operandi) with a Lumix DSLR and took this shot in ultra high resolution RAW format.
-Thats hen I cast my photoshop want and created this piece.
+I too k the original with my phone to do some tests with Photoshop and see what possibilities came out of it, then went back (as seems to be my modus operandi) with a Lumix DSLR and took this shot in ultra-high resolution RAW format.
+Thats when I cast my Photoshop want and created this piece.

 This has been and still is popular on social media and still getting shared.
 I’m pleased about this because on a personal level, some of my best memories of Brighton are captured in this work.
 Each like and share it receives just seems to pay homage to a wonderful period of my life.

 Own This Print

 Hahnemühle’s authentic Fine Art paper is regarded as top-of-the-line.
 It is often used for exhibitions and limited-edition art prints.
 All Hahnemühle papers have been certified by independent institutes to be highly resistant to aging and are vegan, in order to meet the highest requirements.